-This report thus describes the state of the art in the principal sectors of research covered by MultiMatch in order to establish the scientific and technology baseline from which the consortium partners start.
-We identified six main areas: existing technology for cultural heritage; search engines; information extraction and classification; multilingual/multimedia indexing; multilingual/multimedia retrieval; user interaction and interface design.
 In this Introduction, we summarise briefly the importance of these areas for MultiMatch.
-In the rest of the report, each of these topics is discussed in detail.
+In the rest of the deliverable, each of these topics is discussed in detail.
 As is to be expected, there is some overlapping between the arguments treated in the different chapters.
-For example, the question of metadata is addressed in Chapters 3, 4 and 5; but in each case from a different perspective.
+For example, the question of metadata is addressed in Chapters 2 and 4; but in each case from a different perspective.
 Similarly, indexing of multi-media data is discussed in both Chapters 4 and 5, with the focus of Chapter 4 on indexing for the purposes of information extraction whereas Chapter 5 is interested in indexing for the purpose of information access.
-Chapters 3 and 7 both talk about search engines, but while Chapter 2 describes the different types of existing search engines, Chapter 7 discusses the users' expectations and how they can interact with the functionality provided by the engines.
+Chapters 3 and 8 both talk about search engines, but while Chapter 3 describes the different types of existing search engines, Chapter 8 discusses the users' expectations and how they can interact with the functionality provided by the engines.